Face-paced thrillers set it in the Pacific Northwest and Alaska.

 books by fredrick cooper

-Enthralling stories alive with mystery and suspense set in the vivid worlds of the Pacific Northwest and Alaska.
+Enthralling stories alive with adventure and suspense set in the vivid worlds of the Pacific Northwest and Alaska.

 “Even if the heavens were to fall on me, I want to do what is right…I never do wrong without a cause.”
 Geronimo Chiricahua Apache